PRAgarawal/marsrover/README.md

 ### Running the UI
 #### Prerequisites
-If you don't already have them, you will need to install:
+If you don't already have them, you will need to install the following:
 - yarn
 - node